 As soon as the Halloween decorations go back up to the loft in our house, I know that I can start thinking about Christmas soon.
 Don’t shout me down just yet – each to their own!
 I am just a huge Christmas-time lover; I love the build-up and the magic of the festive season….

 This year as every year, we will be incorporating a family charitable tradition in among the other traditions.
 My children are extremely fortunate to live the lifestyle we lead and it’s important to us that they understand that other families don’t have what we have and that they shouldn’t take their belongings and lifestyle for granted.

-Where last year we supported our local Children’s Centre by decorating and filling a festive hamper for a local family in need, this year I’m so happy to be working alongside the whole UK Money Bloggers community to encourage our collective readers to put together a parcel to donate to their local food bank for Christmas parcels.
+I’m so happy to be working alongside the whole UK Money Bloggers community to encourage our collective readers to put together a parcel to donate to their local food bank for Christmas parcels.